Pretentious Pictures Presents:

 Dawn.
 Has this happened?
 “Oh, Otto, I hope you didn't make me pregnant.
 What would come out?”
 But she is pregnant, and stays on with Manos.
 What comes out is Felix.

 In high school a girl corners him.
 And dies.
 The islanders believe he has the evil eye, and run them off.
-Manolis half-blieves it himself, and Anita angrily abandons him and takes Felix to her home town—
+Manolis half-blieves it himself, and Anita angrily abandons him and takes Felix back to her home city—

 —where she works as a waitress.
 "Get a girl," she says.
 "Don't believe all that guff."
 So he gets a girl.
 And she dies in his arms.
 Her parents are distraught, Anita is distraught, and a police inspector comes around wanting to know what happened.